jbittel/django-mama-cas/docs/installation.rst

 Prerequisites
 -------------

 The primary prerequisite of MamaCAS is `Django`_ itself.
-Generally speaking, MamaCAS supports all supported release versions of Django, including LTS releases.
+MamaCAS supports the last two major release versions of Django and the current LTS release, generally following Django's `support policy`_.
 Other versions of Django may work, but are not tested or supported.
 See the `Django downloads`_ page for information on downloading and installing Django.

 If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll need to install the `Requests`_ and `defusedxml`_ libraries.